 HUSCO International’s first creation for the automotive market was the Cam Phasing and Variable Timing control products.
 Both cam phasing and variable valve timing alters the timing of an engine’s valve train.
 Helping to improve performance, fuel economy, and reduce emissions.
 Individually, each technology can reduce fuel consumption by 1 to 6 %.

-The location was established for the main purpose of providing a localized headquarters in Europe.
-The HUSCO facility in UK specialized in manufacturing, sales, engineering, and R&D – machine tuning and development on site.
-High quality products are delivered from the manufacturing facility in UK to all parts of Europe and Western Asia.
+While still part of AMCA International the HUSCO management team established HUSCO UK for the main purpose of providing a localized headquarters in Europe.
+The HUSCO facility in the UK specializes in manufacturing, sales, engineering, and R&D – machine tuning and development on site.
+High quality products are delivered from the manufacturing facility in the UK to all parts of Europe and Western Asia.